-- Averted but still Lampshaded in Sonic Rush Adventure when Captain Whisker threatens to subject Marine the Raccoon to this when she mouths off at him.
+- In Sonic Rush Adventure, Captain Whisker threatens to subject Marine the Raccoon to this when she mouths off at him.

 - In Space Ace, one of the death scenes involve Ace and Kimberly falling off of a maze and into a pit filled with pink balls called "Tickle Plants."
 This is reinforced by Ace and Kimberly's hysterical laughing upon falling into the pit.

 - In the "What If?
-Mode" of Video Game/Spider-Man during the 1st boss fight with Venom in the Back Alley.
+Mode" of Spider-Man during the 1st boss fight with Venom in the Back Alley.
 When Venom uses his "lick attack" on Spider-Man, Spidey with start giggling and lampshades this trope.

 - In Super Mario RPG: Legend of the Seven Stars, if you don't give in to Yaridovich's Hostage for MacGuffin demands, he tickles the town's mayor mercilessly until you give in.
 (The more you resist his demands, the number of Flowers you get from him afterward is reduced to merely one.
 Keep it up long enough, and all you get is a single coin.)

 - A quest in World of Warcraft's Northern Barrens has you interrogating a Quilboar.
 You can break him instantly if you either feed or tickle him as opposed to punching or kicking him.
-You also get a status buff, "Saintly" because you're a nice person for using non-violence.
+You also get a status buff, "Saintly" for interrogating him through non-violent means.